 Que.
 What are the careers related to Agriculture Inspector?Ans.

-The related career options are agricultural worker supervisors, compliance officers and inspectors, construction and building inspectors, food scientists, forestry technicians, science technicians, transportation inspectors, energy auditors, manufacturing production technicians, precision agriculture technicians, occupational health and safety technicians.
+The related career options are agricultural worker supervisors, compliance officers and inspectors, construction and building inspectors, food scientists, forestry technicians, agriculture engineer, food Inspector, science technicians, transportation inspectors, energy auditors, manufacturing production technicians, precision agriculture technicians, occupational health and safety technicians.

 Que.
 Is it compulsory to have an agriculture-related degree to become an agriculture inspector?Ans.